apaeffgen/PanConvert/docs/User_Guide/Basic_Usage.md

 has to be filled.
 * To get a odt or epub file, you have to specify the name of the file.
 There is a working example for odt filled in already.
 The file will be saved in the same directory where the panconvert directory is saved, e.g. on MacOS it will be /Applications
+* The last parameter should not be closed with a ;
+* If you get a pandoc error, the syntax of the Parameter field is wrong.

 ## Batch Conversion

-* Both the Manual and the standard conversion work in batchmode
+* Both the Manual and the standard conversion work in batchmode.
+See the help sections above.
 * First you have to decide if you want to convert a filelist or a directory
 * A directory can be converted recursivly
 * Files can be added from different locations.
 Only one format conversion at a time
+* A Filefilter can reduce the types of the processed files.
+E.g. markdown;md; for all types of Markdown files.